veridu/veridu.github.io/article/veridu-for-payments.md

 				</h1>
 				<h4 class="article__excerpt hidden-xs">
 					<div>
-						You know your customers, but do they know theirs?
+						You know your customers, <br class="hidden-xs"> but do they know theirs?
 					</div>
 				</h4>
 			</div>
 		</div>

 		<h4 class="article__excerpt visible-xs">
-			You know your customers, but do they know theirs?
+			You know your customers, <br class="hidden-xs"> but do they know theirs?
 		</h4>

 		<div class="article__content-wrapper">